 In general, the insect CNS is separated into three parts: central, visceral, and peripheral sensory nervous systems (Gullan & Cranston, 2014).
-The CNS of these tephritids was observed to include the brain and ventral nerve cord (subesophageal ganglion and thoracico-abdominal ganglion), with the ventral ganglion formed by the combination of suboesophageal, thoracic, and abdominal neuromeres, as seen in dipterans (Boleli & Paulino-Simes, 1999; Fritz, 2002).
-Histologically, the ganglion was 262 ovoid structure and had a large nerve fiber extending anteriorly to the thoracico-263 abdominal ganglion.
-In this regard, the ganglia in the ventral nerve cord were similarly 264 structured.
-The cortical region having neurons, neurosecretory cell and supporting cell 265 classified in the ganglion, whereas the neuronal fibers was seen in the medullary region, 266 as similar visualized in some insects like arboreal bicoloured ant T. rufonigra (Somala 267 et al, 2020) and striped blister beetle, Epicauta waterhousei (Langkawong et al., 2013).
-Interestingly, the fused thoracic + abdominal ganglia (thoracico-abdominal ganglion) of 268 269 these tephritid fruit flies could be explored.
-In terms of insect evolution, in this case, it was indicated that these flies are considered as advanced insect groups (Diptera), as 270 similar exhibited in the research of Fritz (2002) (see the arrangements of the ventral 271 272 ganglia in various insects).
+The CNS of these tephritids was observed to include the brain and ventral nerve cord (sub esophageal ganglion and thoracico-abdominal ganglion), with the ventral ganglion formed by the combination of sub esophageal, thoracic, and abdominal neuromeres, as seen in dipterans (Boleli & Paulino-Simes, 1999; Fritz, 2002).
+Histologically, the ganglion was ovoid structure and had a large nerve fiber extending anteriorly to the thoracico-abdominal ganglion.
+In this regard, the ganglia in the ventral nerve cord were similarly structured.
+The cortical region having neurons, neurosecretory cell and supporting cell classified in the ganglion, whereas the neuronal fibers were seen in the medullary region, similarly as visualized in some insects like arboreal bicolored ant T. rufonigra (Somala et al., 2020) and striped blister beetle, Epicauta waterhousei (Langkawong et al., 2013).
+Interestingly, the fused thoracic + abdominal ganglia (thoracico-abdominal ganglion) of these tephritid fruit flies could be explored.
+In terms of insect evolution, in this case, it was indicated that these flies are considered as advanced insect groups (Diptera), similar to what is exhibited in the research of Fritz (2002) (see the arrangements of the ventral ganglia in various insects).

-The histological properties of these tephritidae were abundantly displayed 273 throughout the body in terms of adipose tissue.
-The oenocytes and trophocytes 274 (adipocytes) are important storage organ cells in this finding, and the term adipocyte is 275 sometimes used in the literature to refer to the principal fat body cell.
-The fat body in 276 277 insects is the principal storage location for lipid, glycogen, and protein, and is analogous to the adipose tissues and liver in vertebrates.
-In addition, it is also the site of 278 haematopoiesis and secretion of many immune compositions, antibacterial compounds 279 280 as well as blood clotting proteins (Azeez, Meintjes, & Chamunorwa, 2014; Vilmos & Kurucz, 1998).
-Recently, in one case of honeybee, oenocytes and trophocytes of Apis 281 mellifera workers presented aging phenotypes.
-On the other hand, those of A. mellifera 282 283 queens exhibited pro-longevity phenotypes (Lu, Weng, Tan, & Hsu, 2021).
+The histological properties of these tephritidae were abundantly displayed throughout the body in terms of adipose tissue.
+The oenocytes and trophocytes (adipocytes) are important storage organ cells in this finding, and the term adipocyte is sometimes used in the literature to refer to the principal fat body cell.
+The fat body in insects is the principal storage location for lipid, glycogen, and protein, and is analogous to the adipose tissues and liver in vertebrates.
+In addition, it is also the site of haematopoiesis and secretion of many immune compositions, antibacterial compounds as well as blood clotting proteins (Azeez, Meintjes, & Chamunorwa, 2014; Vilmos & Kurucz, 1998).
+Recently, in one case of honeybee, oenocytes and trophocytes of Apis mellifera workers presented aging phenotypes.
+On the other hand, those of A. mellifera queens exhibited pro-longevity phenotypes (Lu, Weng, Tan, & Hsu, 2021).

 An insect's exoskeleton, also known as the integument, is the outer layer of tissue that covers the surface of the insect.
-In this observation, the integument was obviously protected by two distinct layers (cuticle and epidermis).
-Epicuticle and cuticulin envelop, procuticle (exocuticle, mesocuticle, and endocuticle), epidemis, and basement membrane were the three epithelial layers seen in insects (basal lamina).
+In these observations, the integument was obviously protected by two distinct layers (cuticle and epidermis).
+Epicuticle and cuticulin envelope, procuticle (exocuticle, mesocuticle, and endocuticle), epidermis, and basement membrane were the three epithelial layers seen in insects (basal lamina).
 Nonetheless, two layers of a thin endocuticle and a broader layer of exocuticle were visible at a light microscopic level, in contrast to previous observations (Gullan & Cranston, 2014).
 A transmission electron microscope (TEM) is required to analyze certain integument features.

-293 The respiratory system of these insects could be seen all over the bogy.
+The respiratory system of these insects could be seen all over the body.
 The trachea was identified histologically amidst the fat tissue.
-The tracheal system and 294 spiracles spread throughout the insect body and operate as the respiratory system.
-The 295 296 respiratory system is in charge of both delivering enough oxygen (O2) to all cells in the body and eliminating carbon dioxide (CO2) as a consequence of cellular respiration 297 (Gullan & Cranston, 2014).
-These findings were conformed to several previous 298 observations, for example, arboreal bicoloured ant Tetraponera rufonigra Somala et al, 299 2020, coffee berry borer, Hypothenemus hampei (Alba-Tercedor, Alba-Alejandre, & 300 301 Vega, 2019), milkweed bug, Oncopeltus fasciatu (Hanna & Popadić, 2020) and mosquitoes, Anopheles sinensis and Aedes togoi (Ha, Yeom, Ryu, & Lee, 2017) etc. 302
+The tracheal system and spiracles spread throughout the insect body and operate as the respiratory system.
+The respiratory system is in charge of both delivering enough oxygen (O2) to all cells in the body and eliminating carbon dioxide (CO2) as a consequence of cellular respiration (Gullan & Cranston, 2014).
+These findings conformed to several previous observations, for example on arboreal bicolored ant Tetraponera rufonigra Somala et al., 2020, coffee berry borer, Hypothenemus hampei (Alba-Tercedor, Alba-Alejandre, & Vega, 2019), milkweed bug, Oncopeltus fasciatu (Hanna & Popadić, 2020) and mosquitoes, Anopheles sinensis and Aedes togoi (Ha, Yeom, Ryu, & Lee, 2017) etc.

-4. Conclusions
+5. Conclusions